TUSCANY WINE TOURS: ARE YOU A CHIANTI CONVERT?

 The vineyard is spread across 50 hectares, mainly comprising the Sangiovese grapes with a few other varieties.

-Being a private tour we pretty much spent a couple of hours with the oenologist (I didn’t know there was a special name for someone who has studied the science of wine-making!) named Beatrice.
+Being a private tour we pretty much spent a couple of hours with the oenologist (I didn’t know there was a special name for someone who has studied the science of wine making!) named Beatrice.
 An extremely knowledgeable woman who studied oenology at Pisa University and who has worked in France, New Zealand and Argentina and also once had the view that Malbec is the best red wine!!

 Again, we sampled some of the produce and were given a fantastic tour of the surrounding area and cellars looking at the French oak barrels used to mature the wines and then undergoing the bottling process for a year after finally being available to drink.
-But for the best taste they would need to be consumed within 8-10 years max!
+But for the best taste they would need to be consumed within eight to ten years max!
 I guess you learn something new everyday.

 As well as the wine tasting they have on offer here, there is a cookery school in the main house of the property and they also have a beautifully renovated chicken coup, which will shortly be turned into private wine tasting rooms.